 Les Adams <email@example.com>

 This film was first telecast Saturday 3 January 1942 on New York City's pioneer commercial television station WNBT (Channel 1).
-Post-WWII viewers on the East Coast got their first look at it Friday 28 May 1948 on WATV (Channel 13) and on the West Coast in Los Angeles Sunday 17 September 1950 on KTLA (Channel 5).
+Post-WWII viewers on the East Coast got their first look at it in New York City Friday 28 May 1948 on WATV (Channel 13), and in Philadelphia Monday 12 December 1949 on Frontier Playhouse on WPTZ (Channel 3), and on the West Coast in Los Angeles Sunday 17 September 1950 on KTLA (Channel 5).
 See more »

 Back in the 1930s, Robert Livingston was a B-western stars-- appearing in many of his own films as well as in the Three Mesquiteer series.
 He had a handsome brother, Addison Randall, who also wanted to be a cowboy star but he had a very bumpy road.
 Although he could sing nicely (the number one requirement for any cowboy), he never caught on and was soon appearing in smaller and smaller roles.